German Legal Research Guide

 This free resource also offers a selection of federal codes, statutes, and ordinances in English.

 Many subject-specific compilations of laws from multiple jurisdictions are available online.
 Some are free resources maintained by inter-governmental organizations and other international organizations; others are subscription-based.
-To identify and access these resources, use Georgetown Law Library’s Table of Foreign Laws by Subject.
+A variety of such resources are listed in the Law Library’s Table of Foreign Laws by Subject (part of the Foreign and Comparative Law Research Guide).